 The Tom's of Maine Wicked Fresh left our breath smelling great.
+We were pleasantly surprised by the cleaning power that it packs.
+We observed a notable reduction in visible plaque on tooth surfaces and between pre-molars and molars.
 The cool mountain mint flavor was powerful but not overwhelming, and we did not experience any burning or tingling sensation when using this product.

-We were also pleasantly surprised by the cleaning power that it packed.
-We observed a notable reduction in visible plaque on tooth surfaces and between pre-molars and molars.
+There is no easy way to measure the recommended amount since the cap is large, and the bottle does not come with a self-dosing cup.
 Similar to some other products, we also noticed that this one left our mouths temporarily dry feeling.
-There is also no easy way to measure the recommended amount since the cap is large, and the bottle does not come with a self-dosing cup.
 However, if fresh breath is what you are after, the slightly sweet menthol punch of this mouthwash is worth trying out.

-The Solimo Tartar Control Plus is an excellent budget-friendly option that performs its primary functions well.
-It prevented bacteria from growing in any notable amount during our cultivation test.
+The Solimo Tartar Control Plus is an excellent budget-friendly option that achieves its primary objectives of cleaner teeth and fresher breath.
 During our cleaning test, it did admirably, removing a notable amount of plaque from between premolars.
+It also prevented bacteria from growing in any notable amount during our cultivation test.
 This product can also typically be found at a comparatively low price.

-On the downside, it burned the most out of any product that we tested.
+On the downside, it burned the most out of any product in the lineup.
 Its high alcohol content made for a high-tingle experience.
+We also found that it temporarily left a tannic feeling, like it somehow dried out our teeth.
 In terms of smell, it is undoubtedly an improvement over bad breath, but our testers did not find that it smelled good; it is, in fact, somewhat chemically.
-We also found that it temporarily left a tannic feeling, like it somehow dried out our teeth.
 However, because of its effectiveness at what counts the most, this one is worth looking into if you need to rinse and spit on a budget.

 The Listerine Healthy White Vibrant Multi-Action Fluoride is an excellent choice if you want a product with whitening power in addition to everything else.
 The formula includes hydrogen peroxide, which foams up on contact.
-We observed that it effectively removes visible plaque and found it to be one of the most effective cleaners of any product that we tested.
+We observed that it effectively removes visible plaque and found that it is one of the most effective cleaners of any product in this category.

+This wash didn't leave our testers with stunningly fresh breath — just a much more neutral non-smell.
 The formula includes a small amount of alcohol, which is noticeable when rinsing with it.
-This product also didn't leave our testers with stunningly fresh breath — just a much more neutral non-smell.
 The burn is slight but present in a way that is not the case with alcohol-free products.
-The foaming action is nice but taking too large of a dose becomes an issue quickly as the fluid can quickly fill up your mouth.
+The foaming action is nice but taking too large of a dose becomes an issue as the fluid can quickly expand and fill up your mouth.
 These minor issues aside, if you are looking for a mouthwash plus whitening, this one is a good bet.

 On the downside, most adults who tried out this product during testing thought it tasted pretty bad.
 We tested groovy grape, which did not leave us feeling 'fresh' at all.
 We also found, despite the lack of alcohol, it did still leave our mouths slightly temporarily numbed.
 This product is unquestionably for kids and comes with the flavors and engaging packaging to stand up to the test.

 The Colgate Optic White offers the benefits of a hydrogen peroxide formula with the addition of whitening.
-We found that it was fairly effective at cleaning between back teeth and prevented new bacteria from growing.
 Its foamy formula gets between teeth, and the lack of alcohol means that it also doesn't burn at all.
+We found that it was fairly effective at cleaning between back teeth and prevented new bacteria from growing on a petri dish.

 Our testers think that this product has a very strong flavor that isn't connected to fresher breath, and some of them did not enjoy it.
 We also found that the cap is large and not terribly helpful for dosing.
 However, at the end of the day, this one is a good option for those looking for a whitening option without the burn of alcohol.

 When used as directed, this product will get used up quickly.
 You are meant to rinse in two cycles (once to clean your mouth, a second time to gargle) twice a day.
 In addition to the typically loftier price per ounce, we used it up four times faster than some other products.
 It has a fairly bland taste — mostly like really soft water.
-If you are looking for long-lasting fresh breath, this potent formula will get the job done.
+If you are looking to get rid of bad breath, this potent formula will get the job done.